Ruth Lorenzo: 2018–2019: Loveaholic, La Llamada, new single, and television projects

 Her second album, Loveaholic, was released on 9 March 2018; the album includes a collaboration with Jeff Beck.
 It peaked at number 9 on the Spanish Albums Chart.

 In December 2018, Lorenzo debuted in musical theatre with the role of God in La Llamada, at the Teatro Lara in Madrid.

 On March 29, 2019, she performed at the sold out Festival Mil·leni at the Teatro Coliseum in Barcelona.

 In May 2019, Lorenzo starred in an episode of the La Sexta travel show Viajeras con B.

 In June 2019, she released the single "Underworld".
 Its official music video was directed by Pablo H. Smith and produced by The Panda Bear Show.

 During the summer of 2019, she toured Spain with La Llamada: Musical.

 In November 2019, she starred in the multimedia event show El gran secuestro for Playz.

-2020–present: Crisálida and Veo cómo cantas
+2020–present: Crisálida, Veo cómo cantas and Benidorm Fest

 In June 2020, Lorenzo released "Miedo", the first single from her third studio album, to be titled Crisálida.
 A second single that precedes the album, the same-titled "Crisálida", will be released on January 29, 2021.

 In 2021, Lorenzo joined the Antena 3 music game show Veo cómo cantas (the Spanish version of I Can See Your Voice) as a panelist.
 In 2022, she was guest judge on season 2 of Drag Race España.
 Lorenzo was also a contestant on the seventh season of reality television cooking show MasterChef Celebrity.

 In January 2023, she was confirmed as the main host of the RTVE singing competition series Cover Night, along with Ana Guerra and Abraham Mateo.

+In January 2024, she was announced as one of the hosts of Benidorm Fest 2024, the Spanish selection for the Eurovision Song Contest 2024, alongside Marc Calderó and Ana Prada.